 First PC build for quite a few years.
 Decided to go a mITX build with gaming capabilities.

-This has turned out to be quite the sleeper as coincidentally, most of the parts I ordered turned out to be black.
 I'm loving the ease of cable management within the main window area, Thermaltake have done a great job with this case.

 The Corsair H80I v2 was a tight fit in front of the motherboard but not too much of a challenge.
 The GPU JUST fit, the power port is in a bit of a tricky spot, required a fair bit of manoeuvring to get the cable slotted in.
 It also bumps up against the radiator, which wasn’t factored in, so I’m lucky it fit!

 I can’t say much about it, haven’t attempted Overclocking yet, the system is blazing fast, but all of the parts are brand new, so I don’t know what to attribute that to